ckottke/ncfthesis/README.md

 ## Available options
 The `\documentclass` line takes optional arguments, including the following.
 * `12pt`, `11pt`, or `10pt` Sets the font size. `12pt` is the default.
-* `singlespace` Typesets in single space, instead of double space (which is the default, and required for the final version).
+* `singlespace` Typesets in single space instead of double space.
+Note that double space is required for the final version.
 * `twoside` For printing double sided.
-(This arranges the margins for double sided printing and makes new chapters start on odd numbered pages.)
+This arranges the margins for double sided printing and makes new chapters start on odd numbered pages.
 The default is appropriate for single sided printing.
+Either may be used for your final copy.
 * `nobind` Gives symmetric margins, as opposed to the offset margins required for binding a physical copy.
 * `dots` Uses dots instead of a solid line for the signature line.

 For example, to use minimal paper when priting drafts (not for your official copy!):